Stochastic Variational Method as Quantization Scheme I: Field Quantization of Complex Klein-Gordan Equation: introduction

+In this paper, we show that it is possible to formulate the SVM field quantization satisfying these points.
+We further find that the difference of the SVM quantization from the canonical quantization appears in the definition of the Noether charge.
+If we take naively the hermitian form for the Noether charge operator of the complex Klein-Gordon equation, it contains a constant divergent term.
+Since any constant term does not affect dynamics, this term is simply ignored or removed by the normal ordering product.
+There is no such an ambiguity in SVM because stochastic variables are commutable.
+As is shown in the present paper, the Noether charge of the complex Klein-Gordon equation can be defined straightforwardly without introducing the normal ordering product.
+This is an advantage of our quantization scheme.

 This paper is organized as follows.
-Before discussing the complex Klein-Gordon equation, we first investigate the quantization of the classical string as a simplest example to illustrate the application of SVM in Sec.
-II.
-The quantization of the complex Klein-Gordon equation is discussed in Sec.
+Before discussing the complex Klein-Gordon equation, we first examine, in Sec.
+II, the quantization of the classical string to illustrate various notations and definitions needed in the SVM field quantization.
+Then the quantization of the complex Klein-Gordon equation is discussed in Sec.
 III.
-Then we discuss the determination of the intensity of the noise in Sec.
-IV.
+In Sec.
+IV, we discuss the determination of the intensity of the noise.
 Other aspects of SVM such as anti-particles, propagator, the application to the case of the imaginary mass and the continuum limit are discussed in Sec.
 V. Section VI is devoted to the concluding remarks.